 Share your story – plain and simple.
 Students and residents need to hear more from family physicians about the breadth of work they do and the satisfaction a career in family medicine can bring.
 Whether you’re having conversations with peers and colleagues or visiting students and residents, share the things you love about what you do.

-If you’d like to speak more formally with a family medicine interest group at one of the seven medical schools, please contact Director of Events and Foundation Programs Kaitlin McGuffie or call 800.742.7327.
+If you’d like to speak more formally with a family medicine interest group at one of the seven medical schools, please contact Director of Foundation & Strategic Programs Kaitlin McGuffie or call 800.742.7327.
 Ms. McGuffie can help coordinate this opportunity with you and the student group.